Get a free, no obligation personal loan quote with rates as low as 9.99%

 What credit score do I need to get a no money down car loan?

-To qualify for a no money down loan, you’ll likely need a good credit score of 700 or above.
-Since the value of a car depreciates quickly, lenders want a down payment to ensure you don’t owe more than the car is worth.
+To qualify for a no money down loan, you’ll likely need a good credit score.
+Since the value of a car depreciates quickly, lenders typically require a down payment to ensure you don’t owe more than the car is worth.
 However, if you don’t put a down payment, lenders will look for other ways to protect themselves, including tightening their credit score requirements.

 How do I increase my chances of getting a no money down car loan if I have bad credit?